 Restaurant Menus, They’re Wonderful

 Menus are the cornerstone of hospitality.
 But they’re changing rapidly, and for good reason.
-Just check out the QR code statistics.
+Just check out the QR codes stats.
 For today’s bar- and restaurant-goers, cleanliness is top of mind.
 Because cleanliness is safety.

 The best way to work toward a germ-free dining experience and align yourself with the public’s new expectations is to embrace QR-based digital menus.
 No matter the type of menu your business offers.
 There are also a handful of hygienic things a QR code is used for, if you want to take your commitment to cleanliness to the next level.

 They’re cheaper, easier to update, easier to market, and exponentially cleaner than physical menus.
 There’s no reason not to make the switch.
 Just be careful when using free QR code generators online; there are some notable QR code security issues with free services like that.
 BinWise can provide you with reliable, agile QR code-based digital menus easily.
 Get in touch, and we’ll show you just how.